 A knitting loom is a pegged board, often circular but sometimes in other shapes as well, usually made of plastic or wood.

 To use it, yarn is wrapped around some or all of the pegs and stitches are formed with the help of a knitting pick, forming either a tube or a flat piece of knitting.

 Many of the same sorts of stitches that can be performed with flat knitting are possible when working with a loom, including knitting and purling, textured stitch patterns, lace, cables and projects requiring increasing and decreasing.

 The size of a project is limited by the size of your loom, and gauge can vary widely depending on the type of yarn and loom you are using and how you work the stitches.
 And the project often comes out a lot smaller than your loom looks because the stitches are worked under tension but relax when they are no longer on the loom.

 There are a couple of different ways to form stitches when working with a knitting loom.
 First, you must get loops on all the pegs you want to work with, then you either pull the yarn through the loop to make a stitch or carry the old loop up and over the peg.

-For me, I like what I've seen referred to as the flat stitch, which is formed by just placing the yarn on the pegs above the original loops, grabbing the loop with the pick and pulling it up and over the peg.
+For us, we like what we've seen referred to as the flat stitch, which is formed by just placing the yarn on the pegs above the original loops, grabbing the loop with the pick and pulling it up and over the peg.

-For what it's worth I also like to go into the loop from top to bottom; this is what feels easiest for me.
+For what it's worth we also like to go into the loop from top to bottom; this is what feels easiest for us.

 Once you have the knit stitch down you can also learn how to purl, make textured stitches, lace, cables and more.
 Check out the blog Knitting Board Chat, run by a manufacturer of knitting looms, for lots of great advice, tutorials and patterns.